-We’re watching multiple meltdowns, mostly at the left about the practice of separating children from their illegal immigrant parents (or the adults with them) at the Southern border of the US.
+We’re watching multiple meltdowns, mostly on the left, about the practice of separating children from their illegal immigrant parents (or the adults with them) at the southern border of the U.S.

 I’ll be honest, I don’t know — nor frankly do I care — if our policy tracks with other Western countries.
 What I do know is that the people falling on the floor, kicking arms and legs up and down, and finally holding their breath and threatening to turn blue — including the UN — are not only wrong but disturbingly wrong.
 Their idea that children should always stay with those claiming to be their parents endangers children and adults, destroys the future of the children and might very well encourage kidnapping and child trafficking.

 Like most other things the UN throws its weight behind, it’s not only wrong -- it’s very very bad.
 As in evil.
 As in no one sane should support it.